 Larry Morris tried a few other occupations as a teenager before he discovered his true vocation of pop star, as lead singer for 60s band Larry’s Rebels.
 In the second half of the swingin’ 60s the band was omnipresent on TV, radio and stage with hits like ‘Painter Man’, ‘I Feel Good’ and ‘Let’s Think of Something’ and on newspaper front pages with headlines like “Screaming Fans Mob, Injure Town Hall Singer.”
-After a long absence from stores, a Larry’s Rebels Greatest Hits album has been released by EMI.
+In 2001, after a long absence from stores, a Larry’s Rebels Greatest Hits album was released by EMI.

 Larry did not come from Taumarunui and his navy career in the Navy was brief.